 It is easily fitted onto the outside wall in place of the existing vent.
 There are no moving parts, just a clever design inside that zigzags the air, slowing it down, so it doesn’t rush in through the vent.
 If a greater amount of air is needed because the appliance is burning, the air can come in as fast as it likes, and if the appliance isn’t lit the air will just trickle in giving you just the amount of ventilation you need.

 A standard louvered vent basically lets air blow straight through the wall.
 The DR21 disrupts the airflow so that it can’t just blow straight in.
 However as soon as you light your fire and need more air for it to burn efficiently, the air will travel through the DR21 more quickly.
-Have a look at this demonstration video to see how it works.
+Have a look at this video for a demonstration on how it works.

-You can see the full instructions that come with the DR21 air vent cover here: DR21 Fitting Instructions
+You can see the full instructions that come with the DR21 air vent cover here.